thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 share-dashboard-group:
     0:
         image: /images/user-guide/dashboards/managing-dashboard/share-dashboard-group-1-pe.png
-        title: 'Go to the "Dashboards" page -> "Groups" tab.
+        title: 'Go to the "Dashboards" page and navigate to the "Groups" tab.
 Click the "Share" icon next to the dashboard group that you want to share;'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/share-dashboard-group-2-pe.png
         title: 'Select the customer to which you want to share the dashboard group.
 Additionally, you can share the dashboard group with a specific user group or with all users of the customer.
 Specify permissions and click "Share".'